Mosler MT900: MT900M

 In 2010 Super GT season, the MT900M made its debut at the second round of the season in Okayama by Thunder Asia Racing, a GT300 team based in Singapore.
-Unlike the other MT900 entered in previous Super GT seasons, it uses a 3.4-liter V8 Judd-powered engine and an aero kit specified for the GT300 class regulations.
+Unlike the other MT900 entered in previous Super GT seasons, it uses a 3.4-liter V8 Judd engine and an aero kit specified for the GT300 class regulations.
+Some iterations used a 3.5-litre version of the Judd XV675 V8.